lemrey/sdk-nrf/applications/thread_border_router/README.rst

          To perform testing, the following additional devices are required:

-         * A router with IPv6 or IPv4 (if the NAT feature is enabled) connectivity with enabled Wi-Fi connection.
+         * A Wi-Fi router or an Access Point with IPv6 or/and IPv4 (if the NAT feature is enabled) connectivity.

             .. note::
                nRF TBR uses ICMPv6 Router Advertisement messages to share routing information and its prefixes with other devices.